IN SHORT

 At Aptah, we're pioneering a groundbreaking approach to combat age-related diseases:

-Aptah Bio is working in the forefront of a novel and proprietary rejuvenation technology called RNA WiCo™ (RNA Widespread Correction) able to edit, modulate and control the expression of different RNAs in a unique way.
+Aptah Bio is working in the forefront of a novel technology called RNA WiCo™ (RNA Widespread Correction) able to edit, modulate and control the expression of different RNAs in a unique way.

-Its lead compound targets U1-snRNP and is the first drug designed to ensure the proper function of U1, leading to the expression of widespread full-length 3′UTRs.
-This directly contributes to the restoration of RNA integrity and the inclusion of non-coding RNA binding sites.
+It is the first drug designed to ensure the proper function of U1 complex, leading to the expression of widespread full-length 3′UTRs.

 Results show the recovery of homeostatic protein expression, cell cycle, and a clear positive biological effect in different cell types and animal models.
-This therapy holds the potential to address a huge unmet medical need, ranging from Alzheimer’s to different kinds of cancer.
+This therapy holds the potential to address a series of unmet medical needs, ranging from cancer, ophthalmology, autoimmune diseases and neurodegenerative diseases.

 APT20TTMG does not silence any specific target, but rather works as a template for accurate RNA processing.